Archbald Pothole State Park

-Archbald Pothole State Park is a 149.16 acre Pennsylvania state park in Archbald, Lackawanna County, Pennsylvania.
+Archbald Pothole State Park is a 150 acre Pennsylvania state park in Archbald, Lackawanna County, Pennsylvania.
 The focal point of the park is Archbald Pothole.
 The pothole is a remnant of the Wisconsin Glacial Period, 38 ft deep with a largest diameter of 42 ft by 24 ft.
 It has drawn tourists since just after it was discovered in 1884.
 Archbald Pothole State Park is on U.S. Route 6 Business in the borough of Archbald.

-The park is at an elevation of 1211 ft.

 History

 A coal miner, Patrick Mahon, discovered Archbald Pothole in 1884.
 Mahon was extending a mine shaft.
 When he set off a blast of explosives, water and stones came pouring into the mine shaft.
 He and the other miners fled the scene fearing for their lives.
 The manager of the mining company, Edward Jones, came to investigate.
 Jones ordered that the area be cleared of the fallen debris.
 Almost 1,000 tons of small rounded stones were removed and Jones soon realized that the vertical tunnel discovered by the coal miners was a large pothole.

 After serving as a ventilation shaft for the mine, the pothole was fenced in by the owner of the land, Colonel Hackley, for tourists.
 The pothole soon became a renowned tourist attraction.
 Edward Jones led the tours for the locals and famous geologists.
 Archbald Pothole was turned over to public ownership in 1914, when the widow of Colonel Hackley deeded 1 acre surrounding the pothole to the Lackawanna Historical Society.
 Lackawanna County gained ownership of the pothole and the surrounding 150 acre in 1940.
 Archbald Pothole was a county park until 1961 when the property was transferred to the Commonwealth of Pennsylvania.
 Archbald Pothole State Park was formally opened in 1964.

 While the pothole and surrounding park were long a popular tourist attraction, by the 1990s attendance had fallen and the facilities were in need of repair.
 The park was closed for a $170,000 "facelift" and when it reopened in 1997 it had been repaved and had new landscaping and new trash receptacles.
 Despite the improvements, attendance remained low and litter thrown into the pothole was still a problem, including "bottles and paper bags... a parking meter, a park bench and a "Wet Floor" cone".
 Another problem was the park's "unsavory reputation" as a place for "men looking for sex", with plainclothes police arresting 29 men there for "lewd behavior" in one 2002 sweep.
 In an attempt to address these issues, in 2002 the Pennsylvania State Legislature approved more improvements to the park, including "least two soccer fields, a basketball court, a tennis court, a walking trail, a playground, roads and parking areas".